awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

 # Deploying a Geddy Application with Clustering to Elastic Beanstalk<a name="create_deploy_nodejs_geddy_elasticache"></a>

-This section walks you through deploying a sample application to Elastic Beanstalk using the Elastic Beanstalk Command Line Interface \(EB CLI\) and Git, and then updating the application to use the [Geddy](http://geddyjs.org/) framework and [Amazon ElastiCache](http://aws.amazon.com/elasticache/) for clustering\.
+This section walks you through deploying a sample application to Elastic Beanstalk using the Elastic Beanstalk Command Line Interface \(EB CLI\) and Git, and then updating the application to use the [Geddy](http://geddyjs.org/) framework and [Amazon ElastiCache](https://aws.amazon.com/elasticache/) for clustering\.
 Clustering enhances your web application's high availability, performance, and security\.
 To learn more about Amazon ElastiCache, go to [Introduction to ElastiCache](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/Introduction.html) in the *Amazon ElastiCache User Guide*\.

 **Note**
-This example creates AWS resources, which you may be charged for\.
-For more information about AWS pricing, go to [http://aws\.amazon\.com/pricing/](http://aws.amazon.com/pricing/)\.
+This example creates AWS resources, which you might be charged for\.
+For more information about AWS pricing, see [https://aws.amazon.com/pricing/](https://aws.amazon.com/pricing/)\.
 Some services are part of the AWS Free Usage Tier\.
-If you are a new customer, you may test drive these services for free\.
-Go to [http://aws\.amazon\.com/free/](http://aws.amazon.com/free/) for more information\.
+If you are a new customer, you can test drive these services for free\.
+See [https://aws.amazon.com/free/](https://aws.amazon.com/free/) for more information\.

 ## Step 1: Set Up Your Git Repository<a name="create_deploy_nodejs_geddy_elasticache_gitinit"></a>

-EB CLI is a command line interface that you can use with Git to deploy applications quickly and more easily\.
-EB is available as part of the Elastic Beanstalk command line tools package\.
-For instructions to install EB CLI, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md)\.
+The EB CLI is a command line interface that you can use with Git to deploy applications quickly and more easily\.
+The EB CLI is available as part of the Elastic Beanstalk command line tools package\.
+For instructions to install the EB CLI, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md)\.

 Initialize your Git repository\.
-After you run the following command, when you run `eb init`, EB CLI recognizes that your application is set up with Git\.
+After you run the following command, when you run `eb init`, the EB CLI recognizes that your application is set up with Git\.

 ```
 git init .